7 Best Types Of Visual Aids In Teaching (2024 Updated)

 5. Videos:

 The two typical types of videos for in-class teaching nowadays are educational animation and live-action videos.
-Each type of video has its own pros and cons so it’s hard to tell which one is better.
-However, if you ask us for a trend of educational videos, we could recommend you animations.
+Each type of video has its pros and cons so it’s hard to tell which one is better.
+However, if you ask us for a trend of educational videos, we could recommend animations.

 6. Slide Presentations:

 Presentations aren’t a new visual aid at school, but recently, they are less priority to use.
 Why?
-Because they are lack fun.
+Because they lack fun.
 The traditional presentations may be useful for adult business students, however, kids need more than that.

 So what we mention here are creative presentations.
 First, a creative one will shorten teaching time as usual.
-Second, presenting information in a creative and visually-simulating way will help students engage in the topic.
+Second, presenting information in a creative and visually stimulating way will help students engage in the topic.
 Third, eye-catching slides can go in a long way to keep your students from snoring in the middle of class.

 7. Handouts: